keltia/ripe-atlas/README.md

 ### Proxy authentication

 If you want to use `atlas` or the API behind an authenticating HTTP/HTTPS proxy, you need to create another configuration file holding the proxy credentials.
-The file is called `.dbrc` under UNIX and is located in your `$HOME` directory.
+The file is called `.netrc` under UNIX and is located in your `$HOME` directory.
 On Windows, it is in the same directory as `config.toml` inside `%LOCALAPPDATA%\RIPE-ATLAS`.

-The format is inherited from a Perl package I've used before.
-You have a series of line for each service and contains both username and password:
+The format is described in the `ftp(1)` manpage:

-    <service>   <username>  <password>      <tag>
+    machine <service> username <username> password <password>

-in our case, the `service` is `proxy`, you fill username and password and `tag` will be ignored.
+in our case, the `service` is `proxy` (or `default`), you just need to fill in username and password.

-    proxy   john.doe    secret      ignored
+    machine proxy username john.doe password secret

-For the API, you will to generate the  `username:password` string, encode it in base64 and give it to `atlas.NewClient()` with the `ProxyAuth` parameter (see `config.go` for `setupProxyAuth()`).
+The API now look by itself for the `.netrc` file, using my own [github.com/keltia/proxy](https://github.com/keltia/proxy) package.

     atlas.go:

+    import "github.com/keltia/proxy"

-    // Check whether we have proxy authentication (from a separate config file) auth, err := setupProxyAuth()
+    // Check whether we have proxy authentication (from a separate config file) authstr, err := proxy.SetupProxyAuth()

     client, err = atlas.NewClient(atlas.Config{
         APIKey:       mycnf.APIKey,